South Korean opposition vows justice as Park prepares Blue House exit

 Her ouster followed months of political paralysis and turmoil over a corruption scandal that also landed the head of the Samsung conglomerate in jail and facing trial.

+The Yonhap news agency reported on Sunday afternoon that Park was due to leave the Blue House before 6 p.m.
+(0900 GMT) and return to her private home in the capital, Seoul, after bidding farewell to her staff.

+Shortly before the Yonhap report, a Blue House spokesman had said "nothing has been decided" about her departure.

-The spokesman was not available for comment on Sunday but media outside her private home in Seoul's upmarket Gangnam district said renovators were working inside the house.
+Earlier, media outside her private home in Seoul's upmarket Gangnam district said renovators were working in the house.
+Television later showed pictures of a moving van parked outside the house and men unloading boxes and furniture.

-The Yonhap news agency cited Blue House officials as saying Park was expected to move out of the presidential complex as soon as the renovation on her private home was finished, perhaps on Monday.

 Thousands of Park's opponents rallied in Seoul on Saturday, where they have been gathering every weekend for months, to celebrate her departure and demand that she be arrested.